mykidong/cascading-parquet-avro-scheme/README.md

 # cascading-parquet-avro-scheme
 This is Cascading Parquet Avro Scheme which can be used with avro schema.

+This Cascading Scheme conforms to Cascading 3.0 API.

 # Usage
 For instance, in the classpath, Avro Schema File '/META-INF/avro/item-view-event.avsc' would look lik this: